Scientific Name: Salvia farinacea (incl. hybrids)

 Soil or Media: Well-drained

-Flowers: Verticillaster, Blue, Violet, May-Jun-Jul-Aug-Sep
+Flowers: Verticillaster, White, Blue, Violet, Purple, Jul-Aug-Sep-Oct

 Fruit: Schizocarp, Brown, Oct